aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 ## Cosine similarity

-In order to compute embeddings, we'll use a helpful function that can be expanded upon in the future.
+In order to compute an embedding, we'll use a helpful function that can be expanded upon in the future.
 For now, it only removes any carriage returns and line feeds from the input text:

 ```python
 def get_embedding(text, normalize=True):